ZL-Audio/ZLInflator/README.md

 0. `git clone` this repo

-1. [Download CMAKE](https://cmake.org/download/) if you aren't already using it.
+1. [Download CMAKE](https://cmake.org/download/) if you do not have it.

 2. Populate the latest JUCE by running `git submodule update --init` in your repository directory.